bugjam/pysolarcloud/README.md

 A Python package to interact with the [iSolarCloud API](https://developer-api.isolarcloud.com/) by Sungrow.

-The current version has only very basic functionality:
+The package supports the following functionality:
 * OAuth2 authentication
 * Getting a list plants
 * Getting details of a plant
 * Getting devices of a plant
 * Getting "real-time" data of a plant (Data is updated every 5 minutes according to Sungrow's documentation)
 * Getting historical data
+* Getting and updating grid control settings

 ## Quirks
 The iSolarCloud API is quite new and not very mature.
 Some tips: